 Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 50 Low emission vehicle procureme nt Promoting Low emission transport Company vehicle Procureme nt - prioritising uptake of low emission vehicles 2017, 2019 and2020 BBC Reduced emissions Reduction in NO2 and PM due to cleaner vehicle technology and the procurement oft two electric fleet vehicles.
-All new fleet vehicles at BBC are Euro6 emissions complaint.
-There are 90+ fleet vehicles and they are on a 10 year replacing rolling programme.
-BBC has purchased three new Euro 6 vehicles in 2017/2018 replacing three older vehicles.
-Two new Euro 6 vehicles purchased in 2019 / 2020 BBC have procured two electric vans in 2019 Subject to satisfactory trials another two vehicles will be purchased in 2020.
-2024 Complete Complete Complete 2020 51 Eco-driver training sessions Vehicle Fleet Efficiency Driver training and ECO driving aids 2012 NCC Reduced emissions Reduction in NO2 and PM due to improved driving efficiency.
-Complete 52 Fleet vehicle tracking system Vehicle Fleet Efficiency Driver Training and ECO driving aids 2015- 2017 BBC/NCC Reduced emissions Reduction in NO2 and PM due to improved driving efficiency and efficient routes.
-All BBC and NCC fleet vehicles are fitted with a vehicle tracking system, which records vehicle speed and idling time.
+NO2 and PM due to cleaner vehicle technology and the procurement off two electric NO2 and PM vehicles in 2017/2018 replacing three older vehicles.
+Two new Euro 6 vehicles purchased in 2019 / 2020 BBC have procured two electric vans in 51 Eco-driver training sessions Vehicle Fleet Efficiency Driver training and ECO driving aids 2012 NCC Reduced emissions Reduction in NO2 and PM due to improved driving efficiency. •Eco-driving training sessions held for NCC staff Complete 52 Fleet vehicle tracking system Vehicle Fleet Efficiency Driver Training and ECO driving aids 2015- 2017 BBC/NCC Reduced emissions All BBC and NCC fleet vehicles are fitted with a vehicle tracking system, which records vehicle speed and idling time.
 A review of the journeys undertaken will ensure that if necessary measures can be implemented e.g. staff training, to improve fleet efficiency.
-Complete Complete 53 Zoning of refuse collections Vehicle Fleet Efficiency Fleet efficiency and recognition schemes 2016- 2017 BBC Reduced emissions Reduction in NO2 and Particulate Matter as there is one less fleet vehicle used.
-A review of the refuse collection areas at BBC to enable the areas to be zoned to ensure that the collection rounds are within the designated zone, which reduces the amount of non-productive travelling time.
+Complete Complete 53 Zoning of refuse collections Vehicle Fleet Efficiency Fleet efficiency and recognition schemes 2016- 2017 BBC Reduced emissions A review of the refuse collection areas at BBC to enable the areas to be zoned to ensure that the collection rounds are within the designated zone, which reduces the amount of non-productive travelling time.
 Update - The Refuse round restructure is now complete and we have reduced the fleet size by one vehicle.
 Complete

 Mea sure No. Measure EU Category EU Classificati on Date Measure Introduced Organisation involved and funding source Key Performance Indicator and reduction in pollutant Reduction in Pollutant/Emission from Measure Progress to Date, comments / barriers of implementation Estimated Completion Date 54 Integrated ticketing Transport Planning and Infrastructur e Other 2014/15 NCC/NCiC/ PT operators Increased passenger transport patronage Integrated ticketing strategy developed in 2014/15.
 New smartcard platform introduced in 2014.
-Robin Hood card scheme introduced in 2015 Further smartcard/contactless improvements being developed On-going - 55 Personalis ed travel planning Promoting Travel Alternatives Personalise d Travel Planning 2016/17 NCC/AECOM Restrain average journey times in the morning peak to a 1% increase per year Personalised Travel Planning undertaken in Beeston during 2016/17 No DfT funding currently available Complete On-hold. age 73 56 Web based journey planners Public Information Via the Internet NCC Increased walking/cyclin g/ passenger transport trips Nottinghamshire is part of the national, multi-modal Traveline journey planner Web links to the Traveline site are publicised and available from the County Council's website.
+Robin Hood card scheme introduced in 2015 Further smartcard/contactless improvements being developed On-going 55 Personalis ed travel planning Promoting Travel Alternatives Personalise d Travel Planning 2016/17 NCC/AECOM Restrain average journey times in the morning peak to a 1% increase per year Personalised Travel Planning undertaken in Beeston during 2016/17 No DfT funding currently available 56 Web based journey planners Public Information Via the Internet NCC Increased walking/cyclin g/ passenger transport trips Nottinghamshire is part of the national, multi-modal Traveline journey planner Web links to the Traveline site are publicised and available from the County Council's website.
 Implementation on-going On-going